omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 .. image:: select-template-select-new2.png

-The author will also be notified if the template the document is based on, is updated, see below.
+The author will also be notified if the template the document is based on is updated, see below.

 If the document already is tied to a template that is not updated, this is shown: